Mozaic-fi/Documents/Crypto-job-post/Job post.md

 <br/>

 #### You are expected to:
-- Have a good communication skills and work ethics.
+- Have good communication skills and work ethics.
 - Be an experienced OOP programmer,
 - Be familiar with crypto, blockchain, smart contract programming , and dApp/DeFi
 <br/>